yuvalmGS/gigaspaces-wiki-jekyll/sbp/hyperic-integration.markdown

 1. Copy the GigaSpaces required jar files (_JSHOMEDIR/lib/required_) to the following agent folder: _agent-4.6/bundles/agent-4.6/pdk/lib/gs_ (you'll have to create the gs folder).
 2. Upgrade the agent JVM to a 1.6 version
 3. Restart the agent
 4. Connect to the Hyperic server console with admin account and go to the plugin manager.
-Install the GigaSpaces plugin ([hyperic-gs-plugin.jar|^hyperic-gs-plugin.jar])
+Install the GigaSpaces plugin (depanlinkhyperic-gs-plugin.jartengahlink/attachment_files/sbp/hyperic-gs-plugin.jarbelakanglink)

 # Usage